CIS Administration and the Risks of Getting it Wrong

 What is the solution?

-All you do is verify us once, and complete your monthly CIS return detailing EEBS as the sub-contractor – saving you time and a lot of aggravation.
+All you need to do is verify us once, and complete your monthly CIS return detailing EEBS as the sub-contractor – saving you time and a lot of aggravation.

 - Inform the sub-contractor of the amount that they will be paid